Sublime Succulents may collect a share of sales or other compensation from the links on this page.

 Thankfully, succulents are a hardy option for indoor greenery.
 Cacti are the most famous of the succulents, but they include a host of other plants which are grown especially for their eye-catching colorful foliage.
 With succulents demanding almost little to no care and being pretty low maintenance, they survive all indoor conditions easily.

 Succulents are found in dry arid conditions and have adapted to flourish in those conditions.
 Their fleshy leaves, thick stems, and enlarged roots are all special adaptations to hoard water in desert conditions.
-In winter, many houseplants don’t survive because of the low relative humidity, but succulent with their adaptations thrive in these conditions without side effects.
+In winter, many houseplants don’t survive because of the relatively low humidity, but succulents, with their adaptations, thrive in these conditions without side effects.

 Managing Indoor Succulents